Malone-Disturbance-Ecology-Lab/Water_WUE/README.md

 **9-data_merging.py**

 Step-by-Step Workflow

-Convert units and compute ET, GPP, Reco, and NPP Fluxes are converted from μmol/m²/s to gC/m² and mm H₂O, and net primary productivity (NPP) is calculated.
+- Converts units and computes ET, GPP, Reco, and NPP.
+  - Fluxes are converted from μmol/m²/s to gC/m² and mm H₂O.
-Merge site metadata
+  - Net primary productivity (NPP) is calculated.

+- Merges site metadata.
-Site-level attributes such as salinity, location, and biome are joined from a reference metadata file.
+  - Site-level attributes such as salinity, location, and biome are joined from a reference metadata file.

-Integrate growing season phenology
+- Integrates growing season phenology.
-Start (sos) and end (eos) of growing seasons per site-year are merged using PhenoFit-derived values, falling back on nearby or average values if missing.
+  - Start (sos) and end (eos) of growing seasons per site-year are merged using PhenoFit-derived values.
+  - Falls back on nearby or average values if missing.

-Generate growing-season monthly summaries
+- Generates growing-season monthly summaries.
-For each site-year-month within the growing season, the pipeline computes monthly totals for GPP, ET, NEE, Reco, and derived metrics:
+  - For each site-year-month within the growing season, computes monthly totals for GPP, ET, NEE, Reco, and derived metrics:
-WUE = GPP / ET
+    - WUE = GPP / ET
-CUE = NEP / GPP
+    - CUE = NEP / GPP

-Generate growing-season yearly summaries
+- Generates growing-season yearly summaries.
-Yearly aggregation of carbon and water fluxes is performed, filtered for quality, and stored with metadata and climate averages.
+  - Performs yearly aggregation of carbon and water fluxes.
+  - Filters for quality and stores with metadata and climate averages.

-Visualize results
+- Visualizes results.
-Final plots of WUE, GPP, and ET by site are generated using boxplots to support comparison and interpretation.
+  - Final plots of WUE, GPP, and ET by site are generated using boxplots to support comparison and interpretation.

 **10-growing_season_phenofit.R**